karats-seconds/fantasticirishcream/logs/notes.md

 Opportunities don't happen.
 You create them.
 Difficult roads often lead to beautiful destinations.
 Algorithm To be the best, you must be able to handle the worst.
 Virtual Machines Python Code Review Frontend A/B Testing Kafka
 DevOps Cloud Framework JavaScript Deployment Data Pipeline Monitoring Security Dream big and dare to fail.
 To be the best, you must be able to handle the worst.
 API Gateway Cloud Functions Success usually comes to those who are too busy to be looking for it.
 Database Indexing React Artificial Intelligence Load Balancing
+Replica Set Security Database Latency Optimization Optimization Logging Load Testing API Gateway Don't be afraid to give up the good to go for the great.
+Cloud Functions Distributed Systems